jnsp/nvim-config/README.md

 ### onedark.vim

-[onedark.vim](https://github.com/joshdick/onedark.vim) is one of popular color scheme for Vim editor, and my favorite.
+[onedark.vim](https://github.com/joshdick/onedark.vim) is one of the popular color scheme for Vim editor and my favorite.
 With installation, set color scheme on `init.vim`.

 ```vim